giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

 I am a PhD Candidate in Economics at Michigan State University

-My research interests are: Macroeconomics, International Finance, Applied Econometrics, with an emphasis on spillover effects of financial markets frictions.
+My research interests are Macroeconomics, International Finance, Applied Econometrics, with an emphasis on spillover effects of financial markets frictions.